keilw/liferay-faces-bridge-impl/demo/README.md

 # Building the Liferay Faces Bridge Demos From Source

-The Liferay Faces Bridge demos can be built seperately from the bridge.
+The Liferay Faces Bridge demos can be built separately from the bridge.
 The demos can also be built for different versions of Liferay or Pluto.

 To build a Liferay Faces Bridge demo from source: